plan-systems/design-docs/proof-of-correctness.md

 - The admins of **C** would periodically distribute portions of _C-Ether_ to members of **C** (a postage quota).
 - On **C**'s nodes, **⧫<sub>C</sub>**:
     - Large payload buffers would be split into 32k segments (Ethereum's transaction size limit) and _then_ committed.
-    - Any transaction that does not "burn" an amount of postage commensurate with the byte size of the payload would be dropped.
+    - Any transaction that does not "burn" an amount of postage commensurate with the byte size of the payload would be dropped/rejected.
-    - Any transaction that attempts to transfer postage from a non-designated identities would be dropped.
+    - Any transaction that attempts to transfer postage from a non-designated identities would be dropped/rejected.

 For context, consider watching the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak about blockchain as an empowering distributed security and information technology.